caiosabadin/notes/sass/tutorial.md

 }
 ```

-Would result in a CSS as the following, where each element that must have a black text colour are grouped together so that the property might be applied to all of them:
+Would result in a CSS as the following, where each element that must have a black text colour are grouped together so that the property is applied to all of them:

 ```scss
 .color-black, .another-div, .div, .some-div {